Vector Optimization with Gaussian Process Bandits: Main theoretical results and analysis

 \textit{Proof.} Our proof is similar to the proof of \citet[Theorem~2]{li2022safe}.
 The difference comes from the structures of the covariance matrices, where the order of Kronecker products are swapped in our case.
-(Kronecker product of input and output kernels to form the covariance matrix has swapped order.)
+In other words, Kronecker product of input and output kernels to form the covariance matrix has swapped order.

 Recall that $\bs{K}_{t} =(\bs{k}\left(x_i, x_j\right))_{i,j\in[t]}$.
 Hence, we have